Why CBD is a Must if You Use THC and Weed

 Prolonged use of marijuana or repeated administration of its primary psychoactive constituent, Δ9-tetrahydrocannabinol (THC), can lead to physical dependence in humans and laboratory animals.

 Look..almost all addiction runs through the nucleus accumbens and dopamine pathway, our key "reward" center (more like the "do THAT again" circuit).

 Studies in both animals and people show THC is no different:

 These data suggest that marijuana exposure, even in young recreational users, is associated with exposure-dependent alterations of the neural matrix of core reward structures and is consistent with animal studies of changes in dendritic arborization.

-THC definitely normalizes (need more and more to get same effect).
+THC definitely normalizes (need more and more to get the same effect).

-The brain has a clear opposing effect to what THC's does.
+The brain has a clear opposing effect on what THC does.